jitbit/PropMapper/README.md

 }
 ```

-# Nuget?
-Unit tests?
+# What's next?

-Currently it's just one C# file, Nuget, tests and benchmarks coming later.
+Currently it's just one C# file, with Nuget, unit tests, a proper library and more benchmarks coming later.
 The tool is in heavy use in [other projects](https://www.jitbit.com/) of ours, so it's regularly unit-tested anyway.